 A clean test for firm-side frictions requires direct manipulation of firms' information sets, without any mediating behaviour by work-seekers.
 The third experiment tests if firms face information frictions using an audit study.
 Researchers submit applications to real job vacancies using real resumes from work-seekers in the sample.
 They submit multiple applications per resume, randomising whether applications include public certificates.

 Applications including certificates get 12 percent more callbacks.
 Although researchers do not observe the end result of job applications in the audit study, the callback effect shows that skill certification shifts at least one measure of firm behaviour.

-Firms might respond to public certificates because they certify the workseeker took the initiative to get assessed, or simply because they draw attention.
-Work-seekers might become more confident or put in more search effort if they hold a certificate.
-Two experiments test if the assessment results on the certificates are important, not just the existence of the certificate.
+Firms might respond to public certificates because they certify that the workseeker took the initiative to be assessed, or simply because they draw attention.
+Workseekers might become more confident or put in more search effort if they hold a certificate.
+Two experiments test if showing the assessment results on the certificates is important, not just the existence of the certificate.

-First, researchers randomly select some work-seekers to get modified public certificates that describe the assessments and certify that the particular work-seeker sat them, but do not show their assessment results.
-Outcomes for this group are substantially closer to the control group than the public certification group, suggesting limited effects on work-seekers’ beliefs, search effort or labour market outcomes.
+First, researchers randomly select some workseekers to receive modified public certificates which describe the assessments and certify that the particular workseeker sat them, but do not show their assessment results.
+Outcomes for this group are substantially closer to the control group than the public certification group, suggesting limited effects on workseekers’ beliefs, search effort or labour market outcomes.
 Second, researchers use an incentivised choice experiment to show that most firms are willing to pay for access to a database of workseekers' assessment results and contact details, relative to a database of assessed workseekers with only contact details.

 Results from fourth and fifth experiment